Anshe Poale Zedek Synagogue was founded in 1900. It is

 Our Hebrew school has attracted a number of new students.
 The Hebrew students meet with the Rabbi weekly for individual study sessions.
 We continually strive to provide Jewish programming to meet the needs of all of our congregational community, young and old alike.
 Interfaith families welcomed.

 Chabad Lubavitch Torah Center serves the Glendale area, and the many unaffiliated who use its services.
-Its warm, accepting environment, easy-to-follow prayer style, stimulating discussion and learning opportunities, make it a synagogue for all worshippers regardless of affiliation or background; offering community Sabbath and holiday services, social events, Torah classes, mitzvah/holiday needs, counselling, life cycle services and holiday celebrations.
+Its warm, accepting environment, easy-to-follow prayer style, stimulating discussion and learning opportunities, make it a synagogue for all worshippers regardless of affiliation or background; offering community Sabbath and holiday services, social events, Torah classes, mitzvah/holiday needs, counseling, lifecycle services and holiday celebrations.

 Chabad of Kenosha serves the Jewish needs of the Southeast Wisconsin area.
 Its programs include traditional Shabbat and holiday services and dinners, group and one-on-one Torah classes, Hebrew school, Jewish Women’s Circle, outreach to the unaffiliated, home and hospital visitations, lectures, and holiday programs.
 We maintain an updated website pertaining to Jewish interests, along with weekly Torah e-mails, and more.
 Chabad of Kenosha welcomes all Jews, regardless of affiliation or non-affiliation.